Senior & Adult Services Programs

 Adult Day Health Care may also include preventative, therapeutic, and restorative health-related services.
 Young adult Day Health Care serves persons (generally under the age of 60) to promote health rehabilitation, vocational pursuits, recreation activities, and behavioral/life skills.
 Common participant diagnoses include cerebral palsy, multiple sclerosis, Huntington's and Parkinson's disease, developmental disability, stroke, aneurysm, and traumatic brain injury.

 Individuals who are home-bound and have a physical disability that prohibits them from safely preparing a meal may be eligible for home-delivered meals.
-An individual is assessed by a SAIL Case Manager to determine eligibility.
+An individual is assessed by a SAIL case manager to determine eligibility.
 If eligible, meals are delivered Monday through Friday to the individual's home.
 In some circumstances, meals can be provided seven days a week.
 Meals are provided at no cost to the individual, however, a contribution for the meal may be requested by the meal provider.

 An individual who has difficulty cleaning his/her home, doing laundry, or grocery shopping may be eligible for this service funded by the Area Agency on Aging Region One.
-The frequency of the homemaking services are based on the need of the individual.
+The frequency of the homemaking services is based on the need of the individual.
 In most situations, homemaking services are provided twice a month by a community provider.

 Individuals with difficulty bathing or personal grooming may be eligible for this service funded by the Area Agency on Aging, Region One.
 An individual is assessed by a SAIL case manager to determine eligibility.
-If determined eligible for Personal Care/Home Health Aide, a provider agency will come to the home on a set schedule to assist the individual with bathing and personal grooming.
+If determined eligible for Personal Care, a provider agency will come to the home on a set schedule to assist the individual with bathing and personal grooming.
 This service is generally provided weekly.